Estonia's Dairy Industry Overview

 Milk Processing and Dairy Products

 The processing capacity in Estonia is impressive, with around 750,000 tons of milk processed each year.
-This ensures that a substantial portion of the milk produced is utilized within the dairy sector, maintaining a high level of efficiency.
-Cheese production is a critical aspect of this processing, with Estonia producing about 25,000 tons annually.
-This contributes significantly to both domestic consumption and export markets.
+This ensures that a significant portion of the milk produced is utilized within the dairy sector, maintaining a high level of efficiency.
+Cheese production is a critical aspect of this processing, with Estonia producing about 25,000 tons annually, which contributes notably to both domestic consumption and export markets.
+In addition to cheese, Estonia produces approximately 10,000 tons of milk powder and whey annually, showcasing the country's capability to diversify its dairy offerings and utilize milk derivatives for various applications.

 Dairy Enterprises and Farms